WinterAxis/ESV-MD-Bible/The_Bible_esv/4_Numbers/Num_10.md

 And whenever the ark set out, Moses said, "Arise, O LORD, and let your enemies be scattered, and let those who hate you flee before you."

 ###### 36
-And when it rested, he said, "Return, O LORD, to the ten thousand thousands of Israel." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And when it rested, he said, "Return, O LORD, to the ten thousand thousands of Israel."

 ***